-Here are my top 10 games from the PlayStation 2 era.
-This was the console I had throughout college, so a lot of these games bring back memories of time with friends and even particular people.
+The PlayStation 2 was the console I had throughout college, so a lot of these games bring back memories of great times with friends and even particular people.
 I had a lot of roommates, and most of the time games were just something that was happening in the background.
-I still remember most of the amazing storylines the PS2 had to.
+The PS2 also delivered some of the most amazing storylines in gaming history.

 1. Silent Hill 2

 This is my favorite ending of any video game.
 The whole experience, from opening scene to the last reveal, was super intense.
-I couldn’t put this game down and was constantly thinking about what could happen next.
-The fact that you are actually the killer was a well-kept secret, and the moment it all sunk in was a jaw-dropper that stuck with me for days after.
+I couldn’t put it down and was constantly thinking about what could happen next.
+The fact you are actually the killer was a well-kept secret, and the moment it all sunk in was a jaw-dropper that stuck with me for days after.

 2. Grand Theft Auto Vice City